 In 2021, the Rubin Observatory will release Data Preview 0 (DP0), the first of three data previews during the period leading up to the start of Rubin Operations.
 DP0 will make simulated LSST-like data products available in the Rubin Science Platform (RSP) to Rubin Observatory staff and up to 300 individuals from the science community (“DP0 delegates”, who are data rights holders as defined below).
-The goals of DP0 are to serve as an early integration test of and operations team training with the LSST science pipelines and the RSP, and to enable the community to prepare for early science with LSST.
+The goals of DP0 are to serve as an early integration test of, and provide operations team training with, the LSST science pipelines and the RSP, and to enable the community to prepare for early science with LSST.
 Future data previews DP1 and DP2 will be based on commissioning data.

 To learn more about DP0, please continue to read through this topic post and consider joining one of several information sessions about participating in DP0 in January and February 2021.
 The following is an overview of the Guidelines for Community Participation in DP0 (RTN-004) document.

 DP0 Simulated Data – The dataset adopted for DP0 is the simulated data generated by the Dark Energy Science Collaboration (DESC) for their Data Challenge 2 (DC2).
 As such, it primarily contains extragalactic and Galactic objects, and some time-domain objects such as Type Ia supernovae, AGN, and variable stars, but does not contain Solar System objects.
 The DC2 contents are summarized in this topic about the DP0 data set and described in full by “The LSST DESC DC2 Simulated Sky Survey”.